 features such as the footer, please start by checking out the quartz

-branch (using git checkout quartz
+branch (using git checkout quartz), and then

 - Refer to quartz’s website, repository and general community,